sw1ckham/i-brary/README.md

  The My books views allows you to store, edit and delete all the books you have uploaded.

 + Ability to add a book to your own view through the use of a switch.
- Use to share a book onto the homepage or just store for your own purpose.
+ Used to share a book onto the homepage or just store for your own purpose.

-+ Footer
++ Footer.
  The Footer includes copyright information in regards to the site, social links taking you to the developers GitHub and LinkedIn and a Register option if you aren't already a member.

 ## Features left to Implement